-Alaska law outlines procedures for procuring and managing contracts with non?fiduciary contractors, and the APFC complies with these laws.
-The APFC's procurement of fiduciary contractors follows a written procedure that is posted on www.apfc.org in the Corporation's Investments Policy and Practice Manual.
+Alaska law outlines procedures for procuring and managing contracts with non-fiduciary contractors, and APFC complies with these laws within the State Procurement Code.

+Guidance for APFC's procurement of fiduciary contractors is provided for in the Corporation's Investment Policy.